Influencers and the Affiliate Industry

 Using the Publisher Discovery Chrome browser extension also provides visibility of their affiliate relationships as in this example from notdressedasalamb.com.
 The extension shows the relationships with advertisers they promote - and via which affiliate networks.

-To see more on how Publisher Discovery can help your influencer discovery and outreach, take the free trial - or click below and book a demo to walk through the system.
+To see more on how Publisher Discovery can help your influencer discovery and outreach, click below and book a demo to walk through the system.

 Get blog updates to your inbox